Learning Direct Optimization for Scene Understanding: Experimental Setup of Error-Based Optimization

 For gradient-free methods, we found the Simplex (Nelder-Mead) optimizer worked well and significantly better than COBYLA, Simplex also often performed better and faster than GBO.

-Setting proper bounds is crucial for proper hill climbing as the stepsize is scaled by the distance between LV boundaries, hence for all the LVs we set the bounds to the respective ranges as used in the scene generator.
+Setting proper bounds is crucial for proper optimization as the stepsize is scaled by the distance between LV boundaries, hence for all the LVs we set the bounds to the respective ranges as used in the scene generator.

 Following the work of \cite{moreno-williams-nash-kohli-16}, we fit subsets of the search variables sequentially.
-The LVs are fit in the following order: ground plane color, object colours (each object separately), object poses (each object separately), illumination and the camera.
-We experimented with fitting all the object LVs together, and all the LVs together, but it worked a lot less well and overall slower, because the number of variables is larger and likely the optimization landscape is thus more complex.
+The LVs are fit in the following order: ground plane colour, object colours (each object separately), object poses (each object separately), illumination and the camera.
+We experimented with fitting each object's LVs together, all the object LVs together, and also all LVs together, but it worked a lot less well and overall slower, because the number of variables is larger and likely the optimization landscape is thus more complex.